-Good news: We also find no problems with how servers respond to ECN-marking, but we do find some interesting congestion behaviors unrelated to ECN.
+Good news: Wherever ECN gets through, we find no problems for ECN++.
+We also find no problems with how servers respond to ECN-marking, but we do find some interesting congestion behaviors unrelated to ECN.

-ECN BACKGROUND
+2. ECN BACKGROUND

-ECN [1] can be deployed in any buffer in any network element.
-A bottleneck buffer will mark the standardized ECN field increasingly often as it detects early signs of increasing load.
+ECN [13] can be deployed in any buffer in any network element.
+A bottleneck buffer will mark the standardized ECN field [26] increasingly often as it detects early signs of increasing load.
 These ECN markings then propagate to all the hosts receiving data through the buffer.
 In turn, the receivers feed back these signals to the respective hosts that are sending them data.
 The aim is that data senders will use this feedback to regulate the load on the bottleneck buffer.